karpov-kir/the-software-essentialist-course/ThePhasesOfCraftship_mine/1_code_first/2ndAttempt/README.md

 curl -X GET http://localhost:3000/users/me -H "Authorization: Bearer <token>"

+# You can optionally add `-H "Authorization: Bearer <token>"` to also get the current member's votes for each post
 curl -X GET http://localhost:3000/posts

+# You can optionally add `-H "Authorization: Bearer <token>"` to also get the current member's vote for the post and each comment
 curl -X GET http://localhost:3000/posts/:id

 curl -X POST http://localhost:3000/posts/:id/upvote -H "Authorization: Bearer <token>"